moderntribe/square-one/wp-content/plugins/core/src/Blocks/Middleware/Color_Theme/README.md

 It will search the existing fields for that parent, and if found, it will insert the color theme field at then of that repeater.

-To configure this, your `Block Config` should implement the [Has Middleware Params](../../../Block_Middleware/Contracts/Has_Middleware_Params.php) and assign the unique key to the parent field we need to search for in the `get_middleware_params()` method.
+To configure this, your `Block Config` should implement the [Has Middleware Params](../../../Block_Middleware/Contracts/Has_Middleware_Params.php) contract and assign an array of unique field keys to the parent field we need to search for in the `get_middleware_params()` method.

-> Important: Certain field types have different prefixes, e.g field_, group_ or s-section, and you must provide the **full** field key in order to find it.

 Buttons block example: